If you are planning a Granada weekend and don´t have long to spend in this magical city.

 - Choose a Tapas Tour if you prefer to be lead by a local foodie expert.

-- If breakfast is not included in your accomodation, head to a café that looks popular with the locals.
-Café Lisboa is a good option for eggs and also is Minuit.
-Both are close to Plaza Nueva.
+- If breakfast is not included in your accommodation, head to a café that looks popular with the locals.
+Baraka gets busy but is a good option for eggs.
+Minuit also do them.
+Both are a short walk from Plaza Nueva.